Efficient Implementation of Relativistic Coupled Cluster Linear Response Theory in Combination with Perturbation Sensitive Natural Spinors and Cholesky Decomposition Treatment of Two-electron Integrals: Results and Discussion

 \subsection{Computational efficiency}

-The computational efficiency of the FNS++ scheme relative to the canonical approach is illustrated in Fig.~\ref{fig:auf_time}, which presents the wall times for various sections of the CD-LRCCSD calculation on the AuF molecule using the s-aug-dyall.v2z ( for Au) and unc-aug-cc-pVDZ (for F) basis sets, with the virtual spinor space truncated at 825 a.u., retaining 300 virtual spinors in the canonical space.
+The computational efficiency of the present FNS++ scheme relative to the canonical approach is illustrated in Fig.~\ref{fig:auf_time}, which presents the wall times for various sections of the FNS++CD-X2CMP-LRCCSD calculation on the AuF molecule using the s-aug-dyall.v2z ( for Au) and unc-aug-cc-pVDZ (for F) basis sets, with the virtual spinor space truncated at 825 a.u., retaining 300 virtual spinors in the canonical space.
 The calculation has been performed on a 16-core Intel Xeon Gold 5315Y CPU @ 3.20 GHz system equipped with 512 GB of RAM.

 The most striking observation is the dramatic reduction in the total wall time afforded by the FNS++ scheme.
-The canonical calculation requires approximately 3 days, 8 hours, 30 mins, whereas the FNS++ calculation completes in roughly 5 hours, 22 mins, a speedup of nearly 15-fold.
-This substantial gain underscores the practical advantage of the FNS++ truncation strategy.
+The canonical calculation requires approximately 3 days, 20 hours, 15 mins, whereas the FNS++ calculation completes in roughly 6 hours, 33 mins, a speedup of nearly 14-fold.
+This substantial gain demonstrates the practical advantage of the FNS++ truncation strategy when combined with the CD-based approximation.
 Examining the individual computational sections reveals the origin of these savings.
-The two-electron integral transformation step, denoted as $\langle pq \| rs \rangle$, is one of the primary bottlenecks in any correlated wavefunction calculation.
-As highlighted in the inset of Fig.~\ref{fig:auf_time}, the integral transformation time is reduced by roughly a factor of three under the FNS++ scheme, reflecting the reduced number of active virtual spinors entering the integral transformation.
-The amplitude equations for $T$ and $\Lambda$ also exhibit notable speedups, showing a speedup of nearly 10 -- 11 times in comparison to canonical calculation.
-Perhaps the most significant individual contributions to the overall speedup come from the response amplitude equations, $T^{(1)}$ and $\Lambda^{(1)}$, which govern the linear response of the coupled-cluster ground state wavefunction to an external perturbation.
-In the canonical framework, both $T^{(1)}$ and $\Lambda^{(1)}$ each require approximately 1 day 10 hours, collectively accounting for the dominant portion of the total wall time.
-Under the FNS++ scheme, both contributions are reduced to below 2.5 hours, resulting in a speedup exceeding 15 fold for each section.
+The two-electron integral transformation step, denoted $\langle pq \| rs \rangle$, is one of the primary bottlenecks in any correlated wavefunction calculation.
+As highlighted in the inset of Fig.~\ref{fig:auf_time}, the integral transformation time is negligible in the present case owing to the use of the CD approximation.
+The amplitude equations for $T$ and $\Lambda$ exhibit notable speedups, of nearly 10--11 times compared to the canonical calculation.
+Perhaps the most significant individual contributions to the overall speedup come from the response amplitude equations, $T^{(1)}$ and $\Lambda^{(1)}$, which govern the linear response of the coupled-cluster ground-state wave function to an external perturbation.
+In the canonical framework, $T^{(1)}$ and $\Lambda^{(1)}$ each require approximately 1 day 10 hours, collectively accounting for the dominant portion of the total wall time.
+Under the FNS++CD scheme, both contributions are reduced to below 2.5 hours, resulting in a speedup exceeding 14-fold for each section.